-The fair value of the ordinary shares underlying the Company's equity awards was determined by the Company's board of directors, after considering contemporaneous third-party valuations and input from management.
-The valuations of the Company's ordinary shares were determined in accordance with the guidelines outlined in the American Institute of Certified Public Accountants Practice Aid, Valuation of Privately-Held-Company Equity Securities Issued as Compensation.
+As there was no public market for our ordinary shares prior to the IPO, the fair value of our ordinary shares was determined by our board of directors after considering contemporaneous third-party valuations and input from management.
+The valuations of the Company's ordinary shares were determined in accordance with the guidelines outlined in the American Institute of Certified Public Accountants Practice Aid, Valuation of Privately-Held-Company Equity Securities Issued as

+Compensation.
 In the absence of a public trading market, the Company's board of directors, with input from management, exercised significant judgment and considered various objective and subjective factors to determine the fair value of the Company's ordinary shares as of the date of each option grant, including the following factors:

-- the nature and history of the Company's business; - · the general economic conditions and the Company's industry outlook; - · the Company's book value and overall financial condition; - · the Company's earning capacity; - the company's dividend history; - the existence of goodwill or other intangible value within the Company's business; - · prior interest sales and the size of the interests being valued; and - the market price of companies engaged in the same or a similar line of the Company's business having their equity securities actively traded in a free and open market, either on an exchange or over-the-counter.
+- · the nature and history of the Company's business; - · the general economic conditions and the Company's industry outlook; - · the Company's book value and overall financial condition; - · the Company's earning capacity; - · the company's dividend history; - the existence of goodwill or other intangible value within the Company's business; - · prior interest sales and the size of the interests being valued; and - the market price of companies engaged in the same or a similar line of the Company's business having their equity securities actively traded in a free and open market, either on an exchange or over-the-counter.

-In valuing the Company's ordinary shares, the Company used current/recent round of financing, to determine the fair value of the business, or equity value.
+In valuing the Company's ordinary shares prior to the IPO, the Company used current/recent round of financing, to determine the fair value of the business, or equity value.